-When home brewing beer there are a lot of tools that can make your process easier or better.
+When home brewing beer there are lots of tools that can make your process easier or better.
 Whether you are a beginner or a more seasoned home brewer, there are tools you can use for your brewing process to make it better, easier and faster.

 In this Blog Post you will find a complete guide to all the handy tools a home brewer needs.